rashidulalamoli/ikubINFOProject/README.md

 Project Description:

-    1.In the Api project, I user 3 controllers.
+    1.In the Api project, I used 3 controllers.
 Authorization, User and Role.
 For logging, I used NLog and for exception handling, I used exceptionhandlermiddleware.
 The log in writing in a global field named as IkubInfoErrorHandlingLogs/logs/date_logfile.txt and configured in nlog.config file.
     The service dependency injection is separated.
 A migration is added, so that the first run could make all necessary things like database and seed data.

     2.The DataAccess and Entity projects are made of reverse engineering as i made dB first.
 So, the fluent validation in made in DataAccess and entity objects are made in Entity.